 Originals / Generations

-If the artist ever wants to make copies of their original to send to friends, they can send them for free.
-They can set a price and send it to the store for anyone to mint, or just keep the 1/1 as a record of their awesome song.
+If the artist ever wants to make copies of their original to send to friends, they can do so easily.
+They can set a price and stake it to the store for anyone to mint, or just keep the 1/1 as a token of their creation.

 1/1 Originals

-All new songs start as an original 1/1 token that is designed for the artist to hold and use in the artist's presentation of their art in the form of a curated artist wallet.
+All new songs start as an original 1/1 token designed for the artist to hold and use in the presentation of their art, in a curated artist wallet or anything else.

 Things You Can Do With Rarities